 The Albany Physical Therapy Team welcomes you to our practice!

-Liz is the owner of Albany Physical Therapy since 3.28.2016.
-She graduated with her Masters of Science in Physical Therapy from UCSF/SFSU in 2003.
+Liz is the owner of Albany Physical Therapy since March 2016.
+She graduated with her Master of Science degree in Physical Therapy from UCSF/SFSU in 2003.
+In 2020 Liz received her post-professional DPT from Evidence in Motion, with an emphasis in Executive Practice Management.
 She also taught Iyengar Hatha Yoga for 16 years, and when appropriate incorporates yoga/mindfulness training into physical therapy treatment.

 - Maitland-based Year Long Manual Therapy Orthopedic Course

 - Certification in the Neurodevelopmental Treatment (NDT) based rehabilitation system Neuro-Ifrah: Neuro-Integrative Functional Rehabilitation And Habilitation

 - Vestibular Rehabilitation: treatment for individuals who experience dizziness, including Benign Positional Vertigo

 Liz's interests away from work include sharing time with family and friends; equestrianship; the visual arts; nature outings and physical fitness; yoga and meditation.

 Jessica attended UC Berkeley for her undergraduate degree and graduated from UCSF/SFSU with her doctorate in physical therapy in 2018.
 In 2019, she completed a post-graduate residency program in orthopaedics and joined Albany Physical Therapy.
 Jessica’s clinical interests include gait and movement analysis as well as orthopaedics across the adult lifespan.
 When working with patients, Jessica’s treatment focus is a combination of various manual therapy techniques with exercises to improve movement patterns and empower the patient to return to those activities that make them happy.